Strategic communication of narratives: Model and notation

-A sender who observes the true model $m^T$ sends a message $r$ inducing the action most favorable for her out of $\rho(R)$.
-Being aware of the sender's communication strategy $\sigma$ and observing a message $r$, the receiver first updates the considered set of models to the minimal feasible set $\tilde{M}(\mu_1^r) = \sigma^{-1}(r)$; the indicative meaning of message $r$ is thus ``$m^T\in\tilde{M}(\mu_1^r)$''.
+A sender who observes the true model $m^T$ sends a message $r$ inducing the action most favorable for her out of $\rho(\Report)$.
+Being aware of the sender's communication strategy $\sigma$ and observing a message $r$, the receiver first updates the considered set of models to the minimal feasible set $\tilde{M}(\mu_1^r) = \sigma^{-1}(r)$.
 Then, he chooses the action maximizing his utility w.r.t.\ his ambiguity rule.

-An immediate consequence of the cheap-talk setting is the existence trivial, of so-called \emph{babbling equilibria} in which no information is transmitted: For instance, let the sender's strategy be constant, i.e., $\sigma(m) = r_0$ for all $m$.
+An immediate consequence of the cheap-talk setting is the existence of trivial, so-called \emph{babbling equilibria} in which no information is transmitted: For instance, let the sender's strategy be constant, i.e., $\sigma(m) = r_0$ for all $m$.
 Then the minimal feasible set upon receiving $r_0$ is the set $M$ of all models.
-The receiver thus responds optimally by playing the \emph{pooling action} $\rho(r) = a(M,h)$ for any received action.
-Given that the receiver only plays a single action, the sender can not change his behavior and thus improving her utility by transmitting a message different than $r_0$.
+The receiver thus responds optimally by playing the \emph{pooling action} $\rho(r) = a(M,h)$ for any received message.
+Given that the receiver only plays a single action, the sender cannot change his behavior and thus improve her utility by transmitting a message different than $r_0$.
 Consequently, $(\sigma, \rho)$ is an equilibrium inducing solely the pooling action $a(M,h)$.